CohenAuditoryLab/monkeyPlaytime/README.md

 NHP enrichment app for playing audio, video, and mini games.

 ### Dependencies
-64-bit versions of the following programs, installed in their default locations.
+64-bit versions of the following programs, installed in their default locations:
 - Java JDK
 - VLC